 I apologize for not having photos of this next part; I really thought I took photos!

 cheap generic viagra Then sprayed two coats of the teal paint.
 I wish I had more spray paint experience.
 The primer went on fine, without splattering or runs.
 The teal was a bit more problematic.
 It could have been the consistency of the paint, or the brand of paint (I’m sure there is a difference in quality with spray paint as there is with regular paint)?
 Or, it could have been all on me, and I was spraying too heavy?
 There are a couple runs, but we tried to sand them down and repaint, but really, I’m okay with them not being perfect.
 They’re in a garage after all 😉 I applied a second coat of paint where it was needed.

 After the paint

-After a couple hours after the last coat of paint went on, I carefully started peeling off the tape.
+After a couple hours after the last coat of paint went on, buy now I carefully started peeling off the tape.
 I was pretty jazzed to see how well the tape worked.

 There were a couple places under the handles on the tool chest where the paint didn’t reach, but my new friend, Katie, taught me a new trick.
 She sprayed the teal paint into a plastic cup, and took a fine tip paint brush and dabbed the paint onto the bare spots.
 It worked!
 Note: You will need paint stripper to wash the brush after.